ImageMagick/Usage-Markdown/thumbnails/index.md

 One simple type of framing is to create a fancy frame, or shaped image into which you can place your image, under the frame.

-For example here we generate a simple frame slightly larger than our image with a fancy shaped hole.
+For example, here we generate a simple frame slightly larger than our image with a fancy shaped hole.
 The shape was extracted from the '`WebDings`' font (character '`Y`'), but there are a lot of possible sources for fancy shapes that could be used for picture framing.

 ~~~